sadaf-Daneshgar/school_library/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 [ Decode a Morse code message ] <a name="about-project"></a>
+# 📖 [ OOP school library ] <a name="about-project"></a>

-**[ Decode a Morse code message ]**  Is a project that is part of the Microverse Ruby curriculum.
-The project is to build a method that takes a morse code as an input and returns the decoded massage.
-The project is built with Ruby.
+**[ OOP school library ]**  is a project that is part of the Microverse Ruby curriculum.
+The goal is to build a library system that can be used by students and teachers to check out books.
+The library has a limited number of copies for each book so it can only allow a certain number of people to check out the same book at the same time.
+The library also has a number of computers that can be used by students to read books online.
 ## 🛠 Built With <a name="built-with"></a>
 - ✅ Ruby
 - ✅ Linters